arkui-x/cli/README-EN.md

 ### Installing and Uninstalling the Application

-Go to the demo project directory .
+Go to the demo project directory.

    ```shell
 cd demo